**Currently, MEDWorld is not operational and not accepting donations. This page will be updated if/when this changes.**

 The MEDworld Solution

-The supplies we donate are still valuable, but no longer used in the United States due to technological change, regulatory requirements or procedural excess.
+The supplies we donate are still valuable, but no longer usable in the United States due to technological change, regulatory requirements or hospital surplus policies.

-MEDworld is an environmentally responsible alternative for UNC Health Care to redistribute recovered materials and thereby save lives across the planet.
+MEDworld is an environmentally responsible alternative for UNC Health Care to redistribute recovered materials and thereby improve and save lives around the world.